petroemil/Rx.Book/Draft.md

 #### Throttle

 You could already read a little bit about the `Throttle()` operator in the Introduction chapter.
 Its purpose is to throttle the stream to not produce events too fast.
 You might want to build an auto-complete TextBox that is hooked to some web service to provide its suggestions, and you would probably not want to send a web request every single time the user hits a key.
-You want to wait a little bit for the user to calm down and stop typing, that's the moment when the user runs out of ideas to type and is waiting for some suggestion.
-It's also very useful little trick to reduce the network traffic and processing required to provide this little service.
+You want to wait a little bit for the user to calm down and stop typing, that's the moment when the user runs out of ideas to type and is waiting for some suggestions.
+It's also very useful little trick to reduce the network traffic and processing required to provide this service.

 Another example could be some kind of mouse position tracking system, that tracks where the user is "resting" the cursor, so you only want to receive some notification if the user didn't move the mouse for like one second.